Before You Leave

 If you don’t already have one, get a passport.
 If you already have a passport, make sure it will not expire while you are overseas studying.
-Seriously consider scanning a copy of your passport and emailing it to yourself as well as someone who will NOT be traveling with you.
+As a precaution, it should be valid for at least six months after your travel.
+You should seriously consider scanning a copy of your passport and emailing it to yourself as well as someone who will NOT be traveling with you.

 Power and Computers